Denpasar, located in South Bali, is the capital city of the island of Bali, Indonesia.

 NATURAL DISASTERS RISK : HIGH

-The location of Denpasar makes it possible for earthquakes and tsunamis to happen and the existence of volcanoes may lead to the eruptions which occur regularly.
+The location of Denpasar makes it possible for earthquakes and tsunamis to happen and the existence of volcanoes may lead to eruptions that occur regularly.
 Sometimes heavy rains can cause landslides and flooding.

 MUGGING RISK : LOW